opendihu/optimization/opendihu_examples/isometric_contraction/biceps_muscle/README.md

 ```
 python BayesOpt_biceps_muscle.py
 ```
-With this case we can use Bayesian Optimization to optimize the contraction force.
-This contraction force in a single time step is the average traction in the direction of the fibers at the left end of the muscle.
+In this case we can use Bayesian Optimization to optimize the contraction force.
+This contraction force is measured by the average traction in the direction of the fibers (here approximated as [0,0,1]) at the left end of the muscle.
 Our function f: R -> R maps a prestretch force to the maximal contraction force of a muscle, that has been stretched with the prestretch force before contracting.
-One function evaluation is one simulation of the muscle.
-This way the optimization process outputs the prestretch force that leads to the greatest contraction force of our given muscle.
+Each function evaluation requires simulation of the muscle contraction.
+This way the optimization process outputs the prestretch force that leads to the greatest contraction force for our given muscle.
 Using the Matern kernel with nu=0.5, the constant mean function and the entropy search acquisition function, the plot of the optimization process looks like the following:

 ![](../../../figures/isometric_biceps.png)